bradchristie/taminations-flutter/assets/c1/cast_back.md

 ## Cast Back

-From any formation with definite leads, who must not be facing directly toward or away from the flagpole center:
+From any formation with definite Leaders, who must not be facing directly toward or away from the flagpole center:
-Starting in a Tandem, the lead dancer always does the call;
+Starting in a Tandem, the Lead dancer always does the call;
 elsewhere, the caller must designate a dancer.
 The designated dancer does a
 [Peel Off](../plus/peel_off.md) and steps forward to stand beside